-It is ilegal to post this copyrighted PDF on any website of both ODD and CD is actually contradicted by the finding that Complex Clinical Causality a longer delay in starting medication after a diagnosis of ADHD
+t is illegate post this copyrighted PDF on any website Database Studies and the Pitfall of Imputing vight of both ODD and CD is actually contradicted by the finding that

+Complex Clinical Causality

-To the Editor: I read with interest the article by Wang et al on the impact of drug adherence on oppositional defiant disorder (ODD) and conduct disorder (CD) among Taiwanese children diagnosed with attention-deficit/hyperactivity disorder (ADHD).
+To the Editor: I read with interest the article by Wang et al1 on the impact of drug adherence on oppositional defiant disorder (ODD) and conduct disorder (CD) among Taiwanese children diagnosed with attention-deficit/hyperactivity disorder (ADHD).
 In it, the authors state that "good drug adherence consistently exerted protective effects on ODD or CD."
 If this is true, it is an extremely important finding, and one that should lead treating physicians to urge parents to ensure their children's ADHD medication compliance by all possible means.